Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sect:pre} we recall some basics about curvature-dimension conditions, one-dimensional localization.
-In Section \ref{sect:main} we prove the sharp isoperimetric inequality and in Section \ref{sect:rigidity} we prove its rigidity.
+In Section \ref{sect:main} we prove the sharp isoperimetric inequality and its corollaries.
+In Section \ref{sect:rigidity} we study its rigidity.

-\textbf{Acknowledgement}: The author thanks Nicol\`o De Ponti for bringing his attention to the paper of Robert Brooks, and thanks Giocchiano Antonelli, Marco Pozzetta for their interest and suggestions on this paper.
-This work is supported in part by the Ministry of Science and Technology of China, through the Young Scientist Programs (No. 2021YFA1000900 and 2021YFA1002200), and NSFC grant (No.12201596).
+\textbf{Acknowledgement}: The author thanks Nicol\`o De Ponti for bringing his attention to the paper of Robert Brooks, and thanks Giocchiano Antonelli, Sara Farinelli and Marco Pozzetta for their interest and suggestions on this paper.
+The author also acknowledges the valuable suggestions from the peer reviewers.
+This work is supported in part by the National key R \& D programs of China (2021YFA1000900, 2021YFA1002200), National Natural Science Foundation of China (12201596), Shandong Provincial Natural Science Foundation (ZR2025QB05) and Taishan Scholars Program of Shandong Province (tsqn202408059).